GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 **Parameters:**

 - OxdId: oxd ID from client registration
-- RefreshToken: Generated from the GetTokensByCode method
+- RefreshToken: Obtained from the GetTokensByCode method
-- Scope:(Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider(OP).
+- Scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
 - ProtectionAccessToken: Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
 - oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional,required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional,required if oxd-https-extension is used)

 **Request:**